 The capacious Castle public house was built c.1938 to serve the industrial area and now faces a secure future as a consequence of the developments mentioned below.

 The John Compton Organ Works was among North Acton’s best-known employers, building organs for churches, theatres and cinemas, including some magnificent Wurlitzer-style instruments.
 Bomb damage in the Blitz and post-war relocation caused progressive decline in the area from 1940.

-Today, North Acton is generally considered part of the Park Royal area, but a handful of residential streets in the far north-east unexpectedly break the commercial monotony.
-Much of the industry consists of small-scale operations, often in warehousing and distribution.
-A number of units have lain empty for some time.
+Today, North Acton is generally considered part of the Park Royal area.
+Much of its industry consists of small-scale operations, often in warehousing and distribution.
 Some disused larger premises, such as the old Elizabeth Arden factory, have been converted to offices, workshops and studios for small businesses with the support of the Park Royal Partnership.
-The ultimate aim is to create a high-density, mixed-use zone that includes media-related enterprises and some residential units and local amenities.
+A number of units have lain empty for some time and the ultimate aim is to create a high-density, mixed-use zone that includes media-related enterprises and some residential units and local amenities.